Stevo Karapandža

 At the start of the Yugoslav Wars in 1991, he received numerous threats from Croatian nationalists because of his Serb origins.
-He then left Zagreb for Italy and settled in Switzerland, where he now lives and operates a restaurant in Ennetbaden.
+He then left Zagreb for Italy and settled in Switzerland, where he lived 24 years and operated a restaurant in Ennetbaden before retiring.

 Of paternal Serb and maternal Croat descent, in 2004 he was ranked tenth in the Greatest Croatian poll conducted by Croatian weekly Nacional.

 The author of a number of popular cookbooks dating back to the 1980s, Karapandža's cookbook Moji najdraži recepti (My Favorite Recipes) was published in 2009.